 So how can you be sure you are homing in on the right choice of car?

-We suggest that you use a car leasing comparison tool.
+You could use a car leasing comparison tool.
 Intelligent Car Leasing has created an easy-to-use ‘help me decide’ tool which lets you compare lease offers side by side, based on a set of parameters.
 These include: price, the make of a car, how you plan to use the vehicle, the sort of performance you want, and so on.
 It’s a handy little tool that can save you a lot of needless searching.

 3. Reducing your monthly payments